Sequential learning and control: Targeted exploration for robust performance: Dual Control

 Secondly, in the exploitation phase, we consider a \emph{gain-scheduling controller}, where the difference of the parameter estimates before and after exploration plays the role of the scheduling parameter.
 This enables us to provide a priori performance and stability guarantees.
 On the contrary, \cite{umenberger2019robust} and \cite{ferizbegovic2019learning} consider the simplification that the estimate after exploration is equal to initial estimate.
 Given that the initial estimate is uncertain, \cite{umenberger2019robust} and \cite{ferizbegovic2019learning} require a re-design step after exploration.
 Furthermore, such an additional online design step, which could be equivalently added in our proposed approach to further improve performance, implies that the exploration is not directly targeted to the final robust design problem, and no \emph{a priori} guarantees can be given.
-We note that a similar gain-scheduling approach to robust dual control was also suggested in our preliminary work \cite{venkatasubramanian2020robust}, however, with a random exploration input as in \cite{umenberger2019robust} and \cite{ferizbegovic2019learning}, and hence the resulting guarantees were only valid under restrictive assumptions (cf.~\cite[Assumtion~2]{venkatasubramanian2020robust}).
+We note that a similar gain-scheduling approach to robust dual control was also suggested in our preliminary work \cite{venkatasubramanian2020robust}, however, employing a random exploration strategy without excitation guarantees and satisfying a quadratic performance bound.
+Furthermore, since \cite{venkatasubramanian2020robust} considers a random exploration input (as in \cite{umenberger2019robust} and \cite{ferizbegovic2019learning}), the resulting guarantees only hold under restrictive assumptions (cf.~\cite[Assumption~2]{venkatasubramanian2020robust}).

 Finally, we note that the considered control problem could also be addressed using results from regret analysis and sample complexity bounds of LQR design based on system identification.
 For example, in~\cite{dean2017sample}, a random excitation is followed by the least-squares estimate and a robust LQR design.
-This also provides performance/regret bounds w.r.t. the optimal policy in dependence of the number of roll-outs, i.e., numerous trials with re-start.
+This also provides performance/regret bounds with respect to the optimal policy in dependence of the number of roll-outs, i.e., numerous trials with re-start.
 In contrast to the proposed approach, the exploration is not targeted, and in general, the guarantees are qualitative in nature, i.e., in the limit of multiple roll-outs, the performance approaches the optimum, but, sharp performance specifications for the first roll-outs cannot be given.